yeganx/microservices-on-openshift-old/README.md

 ## Creating User Registration Backend Micro Service
 This service contains two components.
 It has a database that saves the user data for which we are using MongoDB.
 It has business logic layer that exposes REST APIs to register a user, get userslist etc. This part of the application is written in NodeJS.
 We can deploy this microservice using one of the following two approaches.

-Approach 1
+Approach 1<br>
-1. Create a MongoDB database and expose it as an internal service
+1. Create a MongoDB database and expose it as an internal service<br>
 2. Create a User Registration Service that talks to the database deployed in the previous step.
-We are going to name this as "userregsvc".
+We are going to name this as "userregsvc".<br>

 Approach 2
 If you want to create the whole microservice together we have provided a template that can be used to deploy the above two in a single step.